CHTC/recipes/software/guide_examples/README.md

 # guide\_examples

 The [CHTC website](chtc.cs.wisc.edu/uw-research-computing/guides) has several guides on using containers on the HTC system.
-This folder contains the build files and corresponding image files discussed in those guides.
+This folder contains the build files discussed in those guides.

 ## Apptainer